Better Automatic Program Repair by Using Bug Reports and Tests Together: Contributions

 \section{Contributions}

-We have developed \sbir, an FL technique that uses both bug reports and tests to localize defects, and showed that it helps improve APR quality, repairing more defects correctly than by using other FL techniques.
-Along the way, we also created \irflname, the first statement-level, information-retrieval-based FL that outperforms the state-of-the-art without needing ground truth data for training, and \sysname, a novel unsupervised method for combining arbitrary FL techniques.
-Our results demonstrate that combining bug-reports and tests leads to better FL, and enables higher-quality APR, even repairing defects that have not been repaired using existing FL.
-Our findings suggest further research into improving APR by combining bug-report-based and test-based information.
+We have developed \sbir, an FL technique that uses both bug reports and tests to localize defects, and showed that it helps improve APR quality for FL-sensitive tools, repairing more defects correctly than by using other FL techniques.
+Along the way, we also created \irflname, the first statement-level, information-retrieval-based FL that outperforms the state of the art without needing ground truth data for training, and \sysname, a novel unsupervised method for combining arbitrary FL techniques.
+Our results demonstrate that combining bug reports and tests leads to better FL, and enables higher-quality APR.
+Our findings support further research into improving APR by combining bug-report-based and test-based information.